collective/sc.social.like/README.rst

 Life, the Universe, and Everything
 ----------------------------------

-**Social: Like Actions** is a Plone package (add-on) providing simple Google+, Twitter and Facebook integration for Plone Content Types.
+**Social: Like Actions** is a Plone package (add-on) providing simple social networks integration for Plone Content Types.

-This package installs a viewlet with actions to +1, Tweet and Like (or Recommend) a content.
+This package ships with plugins for the following networks:

+	* Facebook
+	* Google+
+	* LinkedIn
+	* Pinterest
+	* Twitter

 Screenshot
 ^^^^^^^^^^